kubermatic/docs/content/kubermatic/main/architecture/supported-providers/edge/_index.en.md

 field devices all the way up to powerful servers running in data centers.

 {{% notice warning %}}
-KKP Edge provider is marked as experimental and deploying it to production carries significant risks.
-We recommend using a staging environment for testing purposes only.
+KKP Edge provider is marked as experimental and deploying it to production is on your own risk and we recommend using a staging environment for testing before.
 {{% /notice %}}

 ## Requirement